GluuFederation/docs-clustermgr-prod/docs/source/index.md

 # Cluster Manager Documentation
 ## Overview
-Cluster Manager (CM) is a GUI tool for installing and managing a highly available, clustered [Gluu Server](https://gluu.org/docs/ce) infrastructure on physical servers or VMs (i.e. **not** Docker, K8, etc.).
+Cluster Manager (CM) is a commercially licensed GUI tool for installing and managing a highly available, clustered [Gluu Server](https://gluu.org/docs/ce) infrastructure on physical servers or VMs (i.e. **not** Docker, K8, etc.).
 CM can be used to cluster an existing single node Gluu Server (a "seed"), or can be used to deploy a new cluster of Gluu Servers from scratch.

 ## Features
 CM automates many tasks associated with building and operating an HA/DR Gluu Server environment, including: